 Radek later explained that after the 1905 Revolution he returned to Poland: "In 1905 the Russian Revolution broke out and I longed to go back to Tsarist Poland for grass-roots Party work.
 I approached Rosa Luxemburg with a proposal for a trip to Poland.
 The day arrived when I crossed the frontier with a false passport, not knowing a word of Russian.
 The first person I met was Felix Dzerzhinsky, the second Leon Jogiches.
 I was immediately assigned to the editorial staff of the central Party paper, participated in the publication of the first legal Party daily, Trybuna, and threw myself into propaganda work among the Warsaw working masses."

 Radek was forced to flee from Poland and went to live in Germany.
-In 1913 he met Vladimir Lenin and Gregory Zinoviev.
+In 1913 he met Lenin and Gregory Zinoviev and became a Bolshevik.
 He joined them in their struggle with Clara Zetkin: "We established unity on all basic points; disagreement came only over the slogan for national self-determination.
 Daily contact with Lenin and discussions with him finally convinced me that the Bolsheviks were the only revolutionary party in Russia, and as early as the International Conference of Women in April, 1915, I helped in the struggle against Clara Zetkin's centerist policies."